 Temporary construction-related transportation impacts would occur along the entire HSR Build Alternative, particularly at various roadway locations where temporary closures would be necessary.
 As discussed above, the most substantial temporary construction transportation effects would occur around the below-grade alignment, Burbank Boulevard, and the grade separations.
-Although a few impacted intersections and roadways are in areas with substantial minority and/or low-income populations, most affected intersections and roadways are in areas with nonlow-income and/or nonminority populations.
-Because low-income and/or minority populations make up slightly more than half of the population within the RSA, the transportation construction impacts would generally be experienced by all populations living within the EJ RSA and all populations crossing the existing railroad right-of-way, including minority and/or low-income populations as well as nonlow-income and/or nonminority populations.
-Additionally, the loss of the planned San Fernando Railroad Bike Path would affect low-income and/or minority populations as well as nonlow-income and/or nonminority populations.
+The adverse transportation construction impacts would generally be experienced by all populations living within the EJ RSA and all populations crossing the existing railroad right-ofway, including minority and/or low-income populations and nonlow-income and/or nonminority populations.
+Additionally, as described under Impact EJ#10, the population living and working within the EJ RSA as well as other pedestrians, bicyclists, and motorists that would use the newly constructed grade separations would experience long0term beneficial transportation effects from existing crossings that would be modified or new crossings that would be grade-separated from the train corridor.
+Therefore, the temporary construction-related transportation impacts would be offset by the long-term beneficial transportation improvements resulting from implementation of the HSR Build Alternatives.
 Therefore, temporary transportation impacts would not result in disproportionately high and adverse effects on low-income or minority populations living within the EJ RSA.